 Ben Mesches leads the firm’s Appellate Practice Group, serves on the firm’s Board of Directors, and he successfully guides appellate and litigation teams in high-stakes cases in state and federal courts nationwide.

-Ben is ranked as a leading Texas appellate lawyer by Chambers USA (Chambers and Partners, 2019-2021).
-The prestigious directory praises Ben as “a tremendous brief writer and terrific oral advocate” and highlights his ability to “get the microscopic view but also zoom out to the big picture.”
+Ben is ranked as a leading Texas appellate lawyer by Chambers USA (Chambers and Partners, 2019- 2022).
+The prestigious directory praises Ben as “an intellectual force,” commends him as “a tremendous brief writer and terrific oral advocate” and describes him as “precise and in complete command” in court.

 Ben’s peers recognize his collaborative leadership style.
-At the firm, Ben leads the firm’s global litigation practice.
+At the firm, Ben led the firm’s global litigation practice from 2016-2022 and serves on the firm's Board of Directors.
 He has served as president of the Texas Supreme Court Historical Society, chair of the American Bar Association’s Council of Appellate Lawyers—the only national appellate bench-bar organization in the country—and chair of the Dallas Bar Association’s Appellate Section.

 Ben’s recent appellate representations include:

 - In the Texas Supreme Court, won a landmark case upholding the constitutionality of public pension reforms implicating nearly $1 billion in pension assets.

 - Before the Fifth Circuit, reversed – for the second time – a district court decision in a wind-power dispute worth more than $300 million.

 - At the Third Circuit, defeating an $80 million claim in a trademark case in which the court held that a major pharmaceutical company owned intellectual property rights.

 - Led an appellate team in the Washington appellate courts in preserving an $81.4 million railroad-divestiture transaction under attack by taxpayer challenges to the validity of the transaction (2014).